Rug up and wander through New York’s iconic holiday markets with a cup of hot cocoa or a mug of mulled wine.

 Southwest Porch, located near the southern end of the Fountain Terrace, has a full bar and restaurant with burgers, salads and more.
 You can also warm up with a cup of hot chocolate from Max Brenner.

-  The Holiday Shops are open from October 27 to January 2.
-11am-8pm Monday-Friday The ice rink is open from October 27 until March.
+In 2019/20, the Holiday Shops are open from October 31 to January 5.
+11am-8pm Monday-Friday, 10am-8pm weekends.
+The ice rink is open from noon on October 31 until March.
 Skating is daily from 8am-10pm.
-The Bryant Park "Tree Lighting Skate-tacular" takes place on Tuesday December 4 at 6pm.
+The Bryant Park "Tree Lighting Skate-tacular" takes place on Tuesday December 3 at 6pm.

 Between 14th and 15th Streets at Union Square

-  Located in the south west corner of Union Square Park, this popular market is easily recognised thanks to its classic red and white striped booths.
+Located in the south west corner of Union Square Park, opposite DSW, this popular market is easily recognised thanks to row after row of tiny tents with their bottle green roofs.

 More than 150 vendors sell a variety of unique, affordable products including jewellery, candles, soap, jams, olive oil and clothing.

-  This year there are outdoor heaters and a lounge sponsored by Citi where you can escape the chill and grab a hot chocolate while charging your phone.
+There are outdoor heaters and a lounge where you can escape the chill and grab a hot chocolate while charging your phone.

 With live music, a kids art studio and plenty of comfort food – including doughnuts and pretzels – the Union Square Holiday Market will get you in the festive mood.

 Open November 21 to December 24 11am-8pm Monday to Friday 10am-8pm on Saturday and 11am-7pm Sunday Closed Thanksgiving Holiday.

 59th Street and Central Park West